 Nell Bennett

-My publications include Euskadi ta Askatasuna: A Case Study on Terrorist Dynamics and the Fight to Survive (Oxford University Press) and two edited volumes: Strategic Minds and Terrorist Challenges in the Indo-Pacific (Routledge, 2025).
+My publications include Euskadi ta Askatasuna: A Case Study on Terrorist Dynamics and the Fight to Survive (Oxford University Press), as well as edited collections including Strategic Minds and Terrorist Challenges in the Indo-Pacific (Routledge, 2025).

 Liability limited by a scheme approved under Professional Standards Legislation.